-Study Responses (5)
+Study Response Assignments (5)

-Book Critiques (2)
+Book Critique Assignments (2)

-Personal Leadership Profile
+Personal Leadership Profile Assignment

 The student will take a free personal assessment to further clarify his/her own leadership strengths and personal leadership style.
 The student will submit a 4–5-page paper synthesizing the information gleaned from the assessments and describing his/her personal leadership style.
 This paper must be in Turabian format.
-(MLO: B, C)
+(CLO: B, C)

-Church Impact Paper
+Church Impact Paper Assignment

 The student will write a 4–5-page paper describing at least four (4) needs in his/her ministry and explain how he/she intends to address those needs.
 The student must cite a minimum of 2 scholarly works in support of his/her proposed actions.
-(MLO: C, D)
+(CLO: C, D)

-Calendar and Budget Project
+Calendar and Budget Project Assignment